ajm01/devfile-stack-samples/java-openliberty/samples/jpa/README.md

 We will edit the `backingServiceSelector` .
 This section is used to find the backing service - our operator-backed DB instance called `db-demo`.

-Replace the `backingServiceSelector` block with th efollowing YAML snippet:
+Replace the `backingServiceSelector` block with the following YAML snippet:
 ```yaml
   backingServiceSelectors:
     - group: crunchydata.com